 - fuel oil storage tanks used for on-premises heating purposes, and

 - farm or residential tanks for storing motor fuel.

 If the Petroleum Cleanup Fund is chosen as the mechanism to satisfy the financial responsibility requirement of the UST Permit, then a check for the first year tank assessment is required to accompany the UST Form.
 Make check payable to the Treasurer, State of Vermont.

 WHAT FEES ARE REQUIRED?

-To register a tank, the only fee is a check for $15.00 made payable to the Town or City Clerk of the Town or City in which the tank is located.
+Registering a UST - the only fee is a check for $15.00 made payable to the Town or City Clerk of the Town or City in which the tank is located.
 This is a land record fee.
 An example would be 22 Smith Street, Waterbury, the check would be payable to the Town Clerk of Waterbury.
-Part 1 of the UST Form is recorded in the land records against the land owner’s name.
+The online UST Form is to be printed and mailed to the UST program.
+Program staff will send the form and your check to the town or city clerk. the form is recorded in the land records against the land owner’s name.

 Example: If a facility is brand new and never had tanks then the fees are $15.00 for the land record fee and $125.00 per tank fee.

 If a Permitted facility is adding another tank(s) the fees are as stated above